60 Percent Off 30 Dollars

 Understanding the calculation is only the first step.
 Let's explore some practical scenarios and considerations:

 • Multiple Discounts: Sometimes, stores offer stacked discounts.
-For example, you might see a sign saying "60% off, plus an extra 10% off at checkout."
+Here's one way to look at it: you might see a sign saying "60% off, plus an extra 10% off at checkout."
 In such cases, you apply the discounts sequentially.
 First, calculate the 60% discount, obtaining the intermediate price.
 Then, calculate the 10% discount on this intermediate price to arrive at the final price.
 The order of discounts can matter, so always pay close attention to the terms and conditions.

 • Tax Implications: Remember that sales tax is usually added after the discount is applied.
 If your local sales tax is 8%, for instance, you would calculate 8% of $12 (the discounted price) and add it to the final cost.